gardener/gardener/docs/usage/shoot_access.md

 ```

 It is **not** the recommended method to access the shoot cluster as the static token `kubeconfig` has some security flaws associated with it:
 - The static token in the `kubeconfig` doesn't have any expiration date.
-To revoke the static token, the user needs to rotate the kubeconfig credentials (see [rotate-kubeconfig-credentials](shoot_operations.md#rotate-kubeconfig-credentials)).
+Read [this document](shoot_credentials_rotation.md#kubeconfig) to learn how to rotate the static token.
 - The static token doesn't have any user identity associated with it.
 The user in that token will always be `system:cluster-admin` irrespective of the person accessing the cluster.
 Hence, it is impossible to audit the events in cluster.

 ## `shoots/adminkubeconfig` subresource